How To Spend 3 Days In Dubrovnik: A Perfect Dubrovnik Itinerary!

 3 DAY DUBROVNIK ITINERARY: DAY 2

-For your second morning, I recommend starting with a light breakfast or coffee at the lovely Gradska Kavana Arsenal, an institution in Dubrovnik, loved by locals and a place everyone should visit at least once!
+For your second morning, head over to the best breakfast spot in town, Gradska Kavana Arsenal, an institution in Dubrovnik, loved by locals and tourists alike and a place everyone should visit at least once, even if it’s just for coffee!

 Outdoor café in Dubrovnik Old Town near the harbour, a perfect stop during a 3 day Dubrovnik itinerary

-After breakfast, head down to the old town harbour where you’ll take an easy taxi boat to scenic Cavtat – it zips you across the water in 25 minutes, arriving directly on the stunning waterfront (reminiscent of Trogir and Split) with its palm-tree-lined prom, scenery and attractive restaurant terraces!
+After breakfast, walk to the old town harbour where you’ll take a 30-minute taxi boat to scenic Cavtat, arriving directly on the stunning waterfront (reminiscent of Trogir and Hvar Town) with its palm-tree-lined waterfront, old town and attractive restaurant terraces!

 If you want the full day trip details, take a peek at my day trip guide from Dubrovnik to Cavtat – for inspiration and tips!!